Celebrating Chinese New Year In London 2023

 There are loads more Chinatown restaurants to choose from, depending on what type of food you’re after.

-Head out there and explore the abundance of authentic Asian restaurants to visit for Chinese New Year, or even cook up something good in your student accommodation.
+Head out there and explore the abundance of authentic Asian restaurants to visit for Chinese New Year, or even cook up something good in your student accommodation in London.

 We hope you find something you want to do to celebrate the upcoming Chinese New Year in London.